Once you know what you are looking at, finding the source of the fluid leak will be much easier.

 Most likely you have a fuel leak !

-- Consequently, if the smell is coming from under the hood; check around the fuel pump and the fuel injectors – or the carburetor if your vehicle has one.
+- Is the smell coming from under the hood.
+If so, check around the fuel pump and the fuel injectors – or the carburetor if your vehicle has one.

 - When the leak seems to be under the center of the vehicle, check the fuel lines.